ksaj/helloworld/README.md

 ## hw-rpi3-4

-Hello World using putchar.
+Hello World using putchar().
 This is closer to how the computer actually does it deep down inside.
 I had to use a goto to initiate the loop because ARM doesn't do jz in the same way as Intel.
 It is strangely easier to reverse the flow and jump if *not* zero.

 ## hw-rpi3-5

 Hello World bypassing clib altogether, and talking direcly to the hardware.
 Apparently this is a no-no, even if it is theoretically more efficient.
 The bare-metal and OS dev folk are pretty much limited to using this method until their kernel boots and provides other methods, like those covered already.

+## hw-rpi4-6

+Hello World using printf().
+I wrote this on my new rpi4, but it should work on the others, too.

 # Resources